Zenttus/BDP1/README.md

 hdfs dfs -rm -r HDF_PATH_FOR_RESULTS
 ```
 ### Individual MapReduce
-In the folder /jars there's the jar files for each mapreduce in case that you want to test them separately.
+In the folder /jars you can find the jar files for each mapreduce in case that you want to test them separately.
 ## Visuals
 > Coming soon